Blimster/deact/README.md

 ## References

 A reference holds a reference to a value.
 A reference is local to a component.
 A reference persists until the component, which has created the reference is removed from the node hierarchy.
-Changing the reference  value will force the component to rerender.
+Changing the reference value will NOT force the component to rerender.

-A special way to set the value of a reference is to provide the reference to the ref parameter of an element node.
+A special way to set the value of a reference is to provide the reference to the ```ref``` parameter of an element node.

 ```dart
 Node refs() => fc((ctx) {